tyson-swetnam/porder/README.md

 **Please note: This tool is in no way an official tool or Planet offering, but is a personal project created and maintained by Samapriya Roy**

-If you find this tool useful, star and cite it as below
+If you use this tool to download data for your research, and find this tool useful, star and cite it as below

 ```
 Samapriya Roy.
 (2019, August 19). samapriya/porder: porder: Simple CLI for Planet ordersV2 API (Version 0.4.0).
 Zenodo.